 Preservation.
 We are committed to collecting and preserving Jewish history, adhering to professional archival standards.

 Access.
 We are a destination—in person and online—for people of all backgrounds and from all parts of the world to research and learn about Jewish history and heritage.

 Engagement.
-We engage historians, genealogists, students, partner organizations, and the general public through programming and research to advance the study of Jewish history, culture, and legacies.
+We engage historians, genealogists, students, partner organizations, and the general public through programming and research to advance the study and understanding of Jewish history, culture, and legacies.

 Relevance.
-We develop programming and resources that make the history in our archives relevant to today and to people of all backgrounds.
+We develop programming and resources that make the history in our archives relevant to today and to many audiences.